 As such, in the following article you will learn more about the Stanford marshmallow experiment and about related research on the importance of self-control, see the main criticisms of this study, and learn how you can use a few simple techniques in order to strengthen your own self-control when necessary.

-The Stanford marshmallow experiment
+The procedure and results of the Stanford marshmallow experiment

 - More likely to have higher SAT scores as adolescents.